 ebXML requires that the business process and business information artifacts generated as a result of the analysis effort be conformant to the semantics defined by the UN/CEFACT Modeling Methodology eBusiness Process Meta Model and other semantics defined in the UN/CEFACT Modeling Methodology.
 This is necessary to give the best assurance of compatibility between business process models and model sub-components.
 This semantic conformance is necessary to meet the requirement that the models to be usable and re-usable, and be capable of being compared and contrasted.
 With models that are eBusiness Process Meta Model conformant, users and tools can generate ebXML Business Process Specification Schema XML instances of the model.
-Furthermore, the models can be freely shared among ebXML-compliant modeling tools, including, but not limited, to UML tools.
+Furthermore, the models can be freely shared among ebXML-

+406 compliant modeling tools, including, but not limited, to UML tools.

-Business Processes and Business Documents 8.3
+8.3 Business Processes and Business Documents

-At a very basic level, a business process is the means by which one or more activities are 413 accomplished in the conduct of business.
-Within the business process there could be one or more representation of a business process and an illustration of the types of business processes which might be needed between Customer and Supplier to complete an order for materials.
-417
+408 At a very basic level, a business process is the means by which one or more activities are 409 accomplished in the conduct of business.
+Within the business process there could be one or more collaborations, each consisting of one or more transactions.
+Figure 8.3-1, below is a simple 410 representation of a business process and an illustration of the types of business processes which might be needed between Customer and Supplier to complete an order for materials.
+412